JuergenSu/cf2Graph/README.md

 # cf2Graph
-Simple script that parses Cloudfoundrx Metadata to be fee into graphviz.
+Simple script that parses Cloudfoundry Metadata to be feed into graphviz.
 The script considers the following elements
  *  Orgs
  * Spaces